-- Of the 20 parcels (17 private and three public) identified in Table 3.1, interviews were conducted for 10 parcels, corresponding to 10 households.
-However, as parcel users may differ from owners (e.g., informal users, renters, relatives, or multiple households per parcel), the number of uncontacted parcels (10) does not directly reflect the total number of affected households, limiting the precision of household-level impact assessments at this stage. - The owners/users of some lands could not be reached during the field visit.
-In order to reach remaining affected households, the owners/users of these lands were contacted by phone. - The mukhtar of Bahçedere was called but stated that he was not available for the interview. - The mukhtar of Badınca was contacted and stated that he was not available because he was in hospital.
-He stated that most of the residents of the neighbourhood whose lands were affected live in Alaşehir centre, but he does not know exactly where they are. - The telephone numbers and places of residence of the landowners who could not be interviewed are not known by the mukhtar.
-The phone numbers of some landowners were called but no response was received. - Some landowners' contact information could not be accessed since they are located outside of the affected settlements.
+- Among users and owners of 23 private parcels and two public parcels, five households who are owner/user of seven affected private lands have been interviewed.
+The remaining parcels and households will be clarified during RAP meetings in Q2 2025. - The owners/users of some lands could not be reached during the field visit.
+In order to reach remaining affected households, the owners/users of these lands were contacted by phone. - Some landowners were not available during the field visit because they were working in the fields for harvesting. - There were PAPs who did not want to talk when called after site visit. - The phone numbers and places of residence of the landowners who could not be interviewed were not known by the mukhtar.
+The phone numbers of some landowners were called but no response was received. - Some landowners' contact information could not be accessed since they are living outside of the affected settlements. - Women did not want to answer detailed questions about lands and livelihoods.

-&lt;sup>10 Mukhtars interviewed: Kozluca, Evrenli and Ilica

-• Women did not want to answer detailed questions about lands and livelihoods.
 Therefore, interviewed household representatives were mostly men.

+&lt;sup>8 Mukhtars of Çamköy and Dampınar neighbourhoods were interviewed.